Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Service maps are incredibly valuable, but you need to learn which type is best for your business.

-Service maps are a great way to structure thinking and planning.
+These are a great way to structure thinking and planning.
 They’re also useful tools for creating a shared understanding of how your business works, which makes them an excellent starting point when you’re trying to identify opportunities for improvement or innovation.

-Service maps are especially useful in service-oriented businesses like banks, insurance companies, hospitals, tech companies, where the value is created through interactions with customers and clients.
+To create service maps such as customer journey maps, operations maps, and blueprint service maps are especially useful in service-oriented businesses like banks, insurance companies, hospitals, tech companies, where the value is created through interactions with customers and clients.
 In other words, service mapping can help you find new ways to improve customer experience while increasing revenue at the same time.

 Connect with experts to find the right service map for your enterprise